CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 Execute the downloaded file `carto-analytics-toolbox-core-snowflake-modules.sql` to create the SQL functions and procedures in the "carto" schema of your database.
 You must execute this file's commands in the same session where you executed the statements in step 1 (`USE ROLE carto_role; ...`).
 So, on the Snowflake web interface use the same worksheet.

-{{% bannerNote title="TIP" type="tip" %}}
+{{% bannerNote title="WARNING" type="warning" %}}
 You can load the script into a Worksheet using the dropdown menu on top right and chosing "Load Script".
-Scroll to the end to verify everything is loaded, until the "VERSION" function.
+Scroll to the end to verify everything is loaded, down to the "VERSION" function.

-Then mark the "All Queries" check on your worksheet to execute the whole script you pasted in the SQL editor; otherwise you need to select all the lines in the script.
+The "All Queries" check seems to work unreliably with large scripts, so we advice instead to select all the text (just press Control-A or Command-A if using a Mac), the press the "Run" button and confirm you want to execute all the lines.
 {{%/ bannerNote %}}

 ![Setup on Snowflake Classic Web Interface](/img/analytics-toolbox-snowflake/install2.png)